Chile's national and local terrestrial TV channels operate alongside extensive cable TV networks, which carry many US and international stations.

 The constitution guarantees freedom of speech and of the media, and this is generally respected by the authorities.
 The media maintain their independence, criticise the government and cover sensitive issues.

 Chile ranked 80th out of 179 countries in Reporters Without Borders' 2012 press freedom index.
-The watchdog fretted about the concentration of media ownership in "very few" hands and cited problems in reporting on highly sensitive topics.
+The watchdog fretted about the concentration of press and radio ownership in "very few" hands and cited problems in reporting on highly sensitive topics.

-There were 10 million internet users by December 2011 (Internetworldstats).
-There are no restrictions on access, reports Freedom House.
+By 2012, 61% of Chileans were online (ITU).
+There are no restrictions on access, says Freedom House.

 - El Mercurio - conservative daily